Bare Metal Recovery

-Booting from a recovery USB device or ISO disk image file opens the CloudBerry Boot Menu.
+Booting from a recovery USB drive or ISO image file opens the CloudBerry Boot Menu.

 This menu provides the following options:

-- Bare Metal Recovery Runs MSP360 (CloudBerry) Backup where you can start the recovery process.
+- Bare Metal Recovery.
+Starts CloudBerry Backup where you can start the recovery process

-- MSP360 (CloudBerry) Remote Assistant This option is available when MSP360 (CloudBerry) Remote Assistant is installed on the recovery disk.
-It enables you to allow remote control over the current PC or take control over another computer remotely.
+- MSP360 Connect.
+This option is available if MSP360 Connect is installed on the recovery disk.
+It enables you to allow remote control over the current PC or take control over another computer remotely

 The boot disk cannot discover the network.

 Ensure that the network cable connecting the computer to the network is functioning.

 Upon booting from a recovery disk, you can check the network access by running the IPConfig tool in the Command Prompt that is available in the Tools category of the MSP360 (CloudBerry) Boot Menu (see the MSP360 (CloudBerry) Boot Menu section of this document for more information).

 Upon loading, the recovery disk creates a virtual drive in the PC memory (this drive is assigned the letter X by default).
 This virtual disk is used to contain a repository storing the image-related data.
 Every time you boot from the restore disk, this repository is created from scratch.